maxzhu143/ECEUltimateThreadChallenge/README.md

 This project is part of the **ECE Embedded Devices Thread Challenge**, focusing on hands-on embedded systems development using microcontrollers, sensors, and real-time interaction.

-The goal of this project is to design, build, and program an embedded system that integrates hardware and software to perform meaningful tasks.
-This includes working with peripherals, handling input/output, and implementing efficient firmware.
+The goal of this project was to design, build, and program a fun embedded system that integrates hardware and software to perform meaningful tasks.
+The final project was a fun ESP-32 based desk toy that displays the live feedback from Spotify, allows Spotify control, and current weather and time.
+This project offers a blend of assembling physical compoenents and calling pre-existing open-source APIs.

 ---